DV Annotate

 Windows Download

-Download the script from GitHub Gist here: dv-annotate.ps1
+Download the script from GitHub here: dv-annotate.ps1

 dv-annotate bash Scripts (Linux/SteamOS/OSX)